 White chocolate is sweet, rich, soft, creamy, and its flavor has a hint of vanilla.
 Its chocolate is made from sugar, cocoa butter, vanilla, milk, and lecithin, an ingredient that binds everything.
-A great quality of white chocolate must have at least 20% cocoa butter and has a minimal list of ingredients.

 The absence of cacao results in its white color, which gives the advantage to play with different colors by adding food coloring.
 White chocolate goes well with desserts that include berries, matcha green tea, pistachios, and more.
 Also, it complements milk and dark chocolates too!